voostindie/vincents-productivity-suite-for-alfred/README.md

 ### Updating the Alfred workflow

 As mentioned, the `alfred` action is enabled by default.
-The only reason to explicitly configure a different Ruby environment, like so:
+The only reason to explicitly configure it is to use a different Ruby environment, like so:

 ```yaml
 alfred:
     ruby: /path/to/ruby
 ```

 This is useful in my own case, because I use rbenv.
-When running VPS without a specific configuration, VPS is locked to a specific version of Ruby: the global default at the time I set up the configuration.
+When running VPS without a specific configuration, VPS is locked to a specific version of Ruby: the global default at the time the configuration was set up.
 E.g. `/Users/vincent/.rbenv/versions/2.7.2/bin/ruby`.
 This works, but it breaks when a new version of Ruby comes out, I replace the global default and delete the old one.
-The Alfred workflow is then still using 2.7.2.
+The Alfred workflow is then still using 2.7.2, which no longer exists.

 The solution: